 To make an appointment, use the online scheduler.
 Appointments are not required, but they are strongly recommended.
 You may sign up to meet with a tutor for either 30 or 60 minutes.
 If you want to work regularly with a particular tutor throughout the semester, that can usually be arranged.
-To make a special tutor arrangement, contact Jeannine Johnson in the Writing Program.
+To make a special tutor arrangement, contact Anne Brubaker in the Writing Program.

 What do the writing tutors do?

-Tutors work with you one-on-one, helping you with your writing assignments, including summaries, response papers, essays, research papers, lab reports, and senior theses.
-Tutors can help you with any writing assignment for any course.
-In addition, tutors are available to advise you on cover letters and application essays for fellowships or graduate or professional school.
+Tutors work with you one-on-one, helping you with your writing assignments, including summaries, response papers, essays, research papers, lab findings and reports, and senior theses.
+Tutors can help you with any English-language writing assignment for any course.
+In addition, tutors can advise you on application essays for fellowships or graduate or professional school.

 The tutors' goal is to help students generate, organize, revise, and improve their writing.
 Tutors will look at work at any stage of the writing process.
 In fact, you can meet with a tutor before you've even written a draft just to brainstorm ideas for a paper.
 While tutors will work with you to address problems of grammar or usage, they will not proofread your paper or correct mistakes for you.

 What should I expect from a session with a writing tutor?

 You can expect the tutor to ask you lots of questions about your paper's subject matter, its organization, and your goals for the assignment.
 The tutor will read over your draft and offer advice, but she will always expect you to be actively engaged in the tutorial process.
 Tutors typically will not write on your paper.
 It is up to you to take notes on the ideas you discuss, to jot down a possible new outline for the paper, and to write out new sentence structures as the two of you talk.